NASA-SW-VnV/ikos/analyzer/README.md

 ### Optimization level

 The parameter `--opt` allows you to set the optimization level.
-Performing a set of LLVM transformations can improve both the precision of the subsequent analysis as well as the performance.

-Unfortunately, it might also hide errors in your code.
-By default, optimizations are disabled.
+Optimizations are performed by running a set of LLVM passes on the analyzed code.

+Available levels are:

+* **none**: Disable all optimizations.
+* **basic**: Basic set of optimizations (similar to `-O1`).
+This is the default value.
+* **aggressive**: Aggressive optimizations (similar to `-O3`).
+This is not recommended since it might hide errors.
+The translation from LLVM to AR might fail because of unsupported instructions.

 ### Inter-procedural vs Intra-procedural